JoshuaStipancic/mapmatching-project/1. FMM/README.md

-# Introduction to Advanced Map Matching
+# Introduction to Fuzzy Map Matching

 ## Algorithm Description
 This algorithm provides map matching using a fuzzy logic map matching method.
 This algorithm adopts a modified version of *FuzzyMM Algorithm* created by Nikolai Gorte at the Institute for Geoinformatics, University of Münster (https://github.com/ngort01/fuzzyMM).